MingzeLucasNi/DreamNet/readme.md

 # DreamNet Research

-The Research and implementation of the novel SleepNet method for both text and image classification tasks.
+A comprehensive research and implementation of the novel SleepNet method, designed for both text and image classification tasks.

 ## Table of Contents